California Wildfire Attorneys

 Hold Power Companies Liable for the Fires They Start

 California is ravaged by wildfires and brushfires more than any other state.
 In recent years, the fires have not only grown in size but have also increased in frequency.
 However, more fires don’t mean that nature is becoming that much more hostile.
 No, many of the worst California fires in the last decade have been caused directly by power company negligence.

 Kershaw Talley Barlow is not afraid to take a legal fight against massive utility companies like Pacific Gas & Electric (PG&E), Pacific Power, and more.
 If you lost a loved one and/or property to a fire that these companies started—a fire that can’t rightfully be called a wildfire at that point—let us know as soon as you can.
 You might have a limited window to use legal action against the power company in pursuit of justice and compensation.

 Dial (916) 520-6639 to speak with a California fire lawyer from Kershaw Talley Barlow now.

 Why Choose Kershaw Talley Barlow

 Taking a claim against a power company is no easy task.
-If you want your claim to stand a chance, then you should hand it to Kershaw Talley Barlow right away.
 We are the statewide go-to firm for fire damage claims related to power company negligence and failures.
 We have a long history of fighting utility companies and corporations for the wrongfully injured—and winning.